critt/notes/TCM_MAPT/Android core concept review.md

 MVVM vs MVC vs MVI.
 Which is better for what case and why?
 What is a ViewModel?
 Do we write business logic in the ViewModel?

-What is Flow?
-Difference between StateFlow and SharedFlow.
-How to collect the latest value in the StateFlow in activity?

 How to pass data between activities?